 The Department of Geography offers a wide array of remote sensing courses.
 The list below summarizes courses at the introductory and advanced levels.

-GEOG 3110 The Earth from Space: Remote Sensing of the Environment This is an introductory level remote sensing course and is offered during fall semester.
+GEOG 3110 Introduction to Remote Sensing This is an introductory level remote sensing course and is offered during fall semester.
 This course broadly examines remote sensing theory, techniques, and applications.
 The course details the physical basis for remote sensing, and covers remote sensing technologies that use sunlight, infrared radiation, radar, and lasers.
 The course also explores applications of remote sensing to anthropology, environmental sciences, geography, geology, hydrology, natural resource assessment, and meteorology.
 Five lab exercises give "hands-on" experience with real remote sensing data.

 GEOG 5110/6110 Environmental Analysis Through Remote Sensing High-resolution multispectral data, coupled with expanding computing power and increasingly sophisticated image processing software, provides a large set of quantitative, graphic and science visualization tools for solving science-based environmental problems using remote sensing data.
 The theory and application of image-processing techniques such as: data corrections, enhancements, transformations, and classification are aimed at specific environmental problems in the natural and human domains.
 Hands-on experience is gained through image processing laboratory techniques, field-based measurements and real-world science projects.
 GEOG 5110 is offered during spring semester.